uzimpp/CarJai/docs/User-Documentation.md

    - View all your saved cars in one place

 3. **Remove Favourites**
-   - Click the heart icon again to remove from favourites
+   - Click the filled heart icon again to remove from favourites
+   - Or remove from your favourites page

 ### Viewing History

 1. **Recent Views**
-   - Your viewing history is automatically tracked
+   - Your viewing history is automatically tracked when you view car details
    - Click on your account menu
    - Select "History" or visit `/history`
    - View all cars you've recently viewed